The NPRD

 02/16/2023

 Our 30th podcast is a very special one!
 We are joined by Dr. Diana Lemly of MassGeneral Hospital who’s practice focuses on eating disorders.
 She is triple boarded in internal medicine, adult and pediatric care.
-She has created a new clinic at MGH, providing specialized medical care for adolescents and adults with eating disorders, and she … Continue reading Collaboration is Key – yet another reason to work in this niche of our field! →
+She has created a new clinic at MGH, providing specialized medical care for adolescents and adults with eating disorders, and she enjoys collaborating with therapists, dietitians and other physicians throughout the region.
+She also works with Equip Health, providing evidence-based, virtual eating disorder care.

 Nutrition Entrepreneur Spotlight!